-The Museo del Vidrio y Cristal de Málaga is certainly one of Malaga’s biggest hidden treasures.
+The Colección del Vidrio y Cristal de Málaga is certainly one of Malaga’s biggest hidden treasures.

-Far from conventional, the museum certainly lacks mainstream appeal.
-However, thanks to the dedicated team of guides and their entertaining and often comical presentation style, even the most sceptical visitor is converted.
+All visits to the Malaga Glass Museum are guided.
+Thanks to the dedicated team of guides and their entertaining and often comical presentation style, even the most sceptical visitor is converted.

-All visits are guided and last around an hour.
-They are conducted in Spanish, English, French or Italian.
+They last around an hour and are conducted in Spanish, English, French or Italian.

 Click here for more information about opening hours and ticket prices.